CouncilofLorien/counciloflorien.github.io/docs/cards/H/hidden-knife.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable on any face up agent during your site phase.
 You may play a hazard creature from your hand keyed to a face up agent's current sire which immediately attacks the agent as if the agent were a character.
-You do not receive marshalling points if the agent is eliminated. <br>_"...Wormtongue rose up, drawing a hidden knife..."_ ***---LotRVI***
+You do not receive marshalling points if the agent is eliminated. <br>_“...Wormtongue rose up, drawing a hidden knife...”_ ***---LotRVI***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>